CSCfi/csc-user-guide/docs/apps/julia.md

 man julia
 ```

-You can find answers to most questions relating to the Julia language's features from the official [Julialang documentation](https://docs.julialang.org) or the [discourse](https://discourse.julialang.org/).
+The official [Julialang documentation](https://docs.julialang.org) or the [discourse](https://discourse.julialang.org/) can answer most questions regarding the features of the Julia language.
-The `Base` contains the features that are included in the Julia language.
+The Julia language includes the standard language features in Base.
-The standard library contains various packages that are included in the Julia installation.
+Additionally, it includes various packages in the Julia installation as part of the standard library.
-Two important packages from the standard library are the Julia REPL and Julia's package manager named Pkg.
+Julia's REPL and Pkg, the package manager, are two important packages within the standard library.
+Pressing ] in the Julia REPL will allow access to the package manager's REPL.
-The package manager also has a REPL which we can access from the Julia REPL by pressing `]`.
-You can find more information about how to use Julia's package manager from the [Pkg documentation](https://pkgdocs.julialang.org/).
+The [Pkg documentation](https://pkgdocs.julialang.org/) provides more information on how to use Julia's package manager.

 ### Using environments